sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Loop boundary adequacy

-What to do when we have loops?
-After all, whenever there is a loop, the block inside of the loop might be executed many times; this would make testing more complicated.
+In terms of coverage criterion, what to do when we have loops?
+When there is a loop, the block inside of the loop might be executed many times, making testing more complicated.

-Think of a `while(true)` loop.
-It can go forever.
-If we wanted to be rigorous about it, we would have to test the program where the loop block is executed one time, two times, three times, ...
-Imagine a `for(i = 0; i < 10; i++)` loop with a `break` inside of the body.
+Think of a `while(true)` loop which can be unending.
+If we wanted to be rigorous about it, we would have to test the program where the loop block is executed one time, two times, three times, etc. Imagine a `for(i = 0; i < 10; i++)` loop with a `break` inside of the body.
 We would have to test what happens if the loop body executes one time, two times, three times, ..., up to ten times.
-It might be impossible to exhaustively test all the combinations!
+It might be impossible to test exhaustively all the combinations.

-What trade-off can we make?
-And, more specifically, for unbounded loops, where we do not really know how many times it will be executed.
-We can define a **loop boundary adequacy criteria**:
+How can we handle long lasting loops (a loop that runs for many iterations), or unbounded loops (where we do not know how many times it will be executed)?

+Given that exhaustive testing is impossible, testers often rely on the **loop boundary adequacy criterion** to decide when to stop testing a loop:

 A test suite satisfies this criterion if and only if for every loop:

-* A test case exercises the loop zero times
+* A test case exercises the loop zero times;
-* A test case exercises the loop once
+* A test case exercises the loop once;
-* A test case exercises the loop multiple times
+* A test case exercises the loop multiple times.

+The idea behind the criterion is to make sure the program is tested when the loop is never executed (does the program behave correctly when the loop is simply 'skipped'?), when it only iterates once (as we empirically know that algorithms may not handle single cases correctly), and many times.

+Pragmatically speaking, the main challenge comes when devising the test case for the loop being executed multiple times.
+Should the test case force the loop to iterate for 2, 5, or 10 times?
-Pragmatically speaking, the main challenge is devising tests where the loop is exercised multiple times.
-Devising tests that can indeed explore the space efficiently requires a good understanding of the program itself.
-Our tip is for you to make a little use of specification-based techniques here.
-If you understand the specs, you might be able to devise good tests for the particular loop.
+That requires a good understanding of the program/requirement itself.
+Our suggestion for testers is to rely on specification-based techniques.
+With optimal understanding of the specs, one should be able to devise good tests for the particular loop.

-{% hint style='working' %}
-record a video about the loop boundary adequacy
-{% endhint %}

 ## Criteria subsumption

+You might have noticed that the criteria we studied became more rigorous and demanding throughout this chapter.

 You might have noticed that, the more criteria we studied, the more "rigorous" they became.
 We started our discussion with line coverage.
 Then we discussed branch coverage, and we noticed that we could generate more tests if we focused on branches.
-Then, we discussed branch + condition coverage, and we noticed that we could generate even more tests if we also focused on the conditions.
-And we kept doing that up to here.
+Then, we discussed branch + condition coverage, and we noticed that we could generate even more tests, if we also focused on the conditions.

-There is indeed a relationship between all these criteria.
+There is a relationship between these criteria.
 Some strategies **subsume** other strategies.
-More formally, a strategy X subsumes strategy Y if all elements that Y exercises are also exercised by X. You can see in the figure below how the relationship among all the coverage criteria we studied.
+So formally, a strategy X subsumes strategy Y if all elements that Y exercises are also exercised by X. You can see in the figure below the relationship between the coverage criteria we studied.

-You can see that, for example, branch coverage subsumes line coverage.
-This means that 100% of branch coverage always implies in 100% line coverage; however, 100% of line coverage does not imply in 100% branch coverage.
-100% of branch + condition coverage imply in 100% branch coverage and 100% of line coverage.

 ![Criteria subsumption](img/structural-testing/subsumption.png)

-{% hint style='working' %}
-record a video about the criteria subsumption
-{% endhint %}
+For example, in the picture, one can see that branch coverage subsumes line coverage.
+This means that 100% of branch coverage always implies in 100% line coverage.
+However, 100% line coverage does not imply 100% branch coverage.
+Moreover, 100% of branch + condition coverage always implies 100% branch coverage and 100% line coverage.

 ## More examples of Control-Flow Graphs

-We can do Control-Flow Graphs for programs in any programming language.
+We can devise control-flow graphs for programs in any programming language.
 For example, see the piece of Python code below:

 ```python